 Thus, the amplifying effect of solar and orbital forcing shows that the transfer of heat from the equator to the poles occurs with varying efficiency.
 Acceleration or, conversely, slow-down of the polar current of the gyral Rossby wave impacts sea surface temperature anomalies, especially at high latitudes of the subtropical gyres.
 These thermal anomalies act either as a heat source, or, contrarily, as a heat sink.
 The resulting perturbation behaves like an isolated thermodynamic system: heat transfer between oceans and continents occur until equilibrium is established between the oceanic and continental anomalies.

 The amplification phenomenon is all the more significant as the sea surface temperature at high latitudes is lower, which has the property to increase feedback.
-Thus the forcing effectiveness depends on the forward motion of sea ice in both hemispheres, which explains its evolution during the Holocene.
-Regarding the orbital forcing whose bandwidth is narrow, its effectiveness is highly dependent on the difference between the period of forcing and the natural period of the gyral Rossby wave.
+Thus the forcing efficiency depends on the forward motion of sea ice in both hemispheres, which explains its evolution during the Holocene.
+Regarding the orbital forcing whose bandwidth is narrow, its efficiency is highly dependent on the difference between the period of forcing and the natural period of the gyral Rossby wave.
 Thus in the period extending from 3.0 to 0.8 million years before our era, the period of 41,000 years predominates, corresponding to changes in the tilt of the earth.
 Over the past 800,000 years, the dominating period of oscillation of glacial – interglacial is 100,000 years, corresponding to changes in the eccentricity of the earth.